api-platform/docs/core/jwt.md

 `LexikJWTAuthenticationBundle` requires your application to have a properly configured user provider.
 You can either use [API Platform's FOSUserBundle integration](fosuser-bundle) or  [create a custom user provider](http://symfony.com/doc/current/security/custom_provider.html).

 ## Configure Token acquisition
-Here's a sample configuration using the FOSUserBundle to secure the API:
+Here's a sample configuration using FOSUserBundle to secure the API:

 ```yml
 # app/config/security.yml